-On 11 July 2013 a new EU Regulation 1223/2009 (‘Cosmetics Regulation’) came into force strengthening the safety of cosmetic products and streamlining the framework for all operators in the sector.
-The Regulation simplifies procedures to the extent that the internal market of cosmetic products is now a reality.
-The Cosmetics Regulation, adopted in 2009, replaces Directive 76/768/EC that was adopted in 1976 and has been substantially revised on no less than 7 occasions.
+On 11 July 2013 a new EU Regulation 1223/2009 (‘Cosmetic Products Regulation’) came into force strengthening the safety of cosmetic products and streamlining the framework for all operators in the sector.

-The most significant changes introduced by the Cosmetics Regulation include:
+The most significant priniples of the Cosmetics Regulation include:

 - Strengthened safety requirements for cosmetic products

-Manufacturers need to follow specific requirements in the preparation of a product safety report prior to placing a product on the market.
+Manufacturers must follow certain requirements when preparing a report.
+About product safety prior to placing the product on the market.